jesperkha/Fizz/docs/lang.md

 ## Arrays

 Arrays in Fizz are just an array of values, of which can be any type.
 You get the value of a specific index in an array by using the index getter syntax.
 Indexes begin at 0.
-Additionally, you can get the length of an array with the built in `len` function.
+Additionally, you can get the length of an array with the built-in `len` function.

 ```go
 names := ["John", "Susan", "Carl"];